Isaac Mozeson: Other works

-He is the co-author of Wars of the Jews: A Military History from Biblical to Modern Times and a senior editor for The Jewish Heritage Writing Project.
+He co-authored Wars of the Jews: A Military History from Biblical to Modern Times with Monroe Rosenthal.
+Mozeson is also a senior editor for The Jewish Heritage Writing Project.

-In 1994 Mozeson and his wife co-authored Jerusalem Mosaic: Young Voices from the Holy City.
-A 2001 curriculcum guide describes it as "Gr.
+In 1994, Mozeson and Lois Stavsky co-authored Jerusalem Mosaic: Young Voices from the Holy City.
+A 2001 curriculum guide describes it as "Gr.
 8-12.
 Jewish and Arab teens talk about their lives in Jerusalem and their hopes for the future."
 The 1909-founded American Academy of Religion lists the book in its "Guidelines for Teaching About Religion in K-12 Public Schools in the United States" as "Recommended for grades 6-12" and writes "Jewish, Christian, and Muslim perspectives from varying positions on the secular-orthodox spectrum."